GourabGorai/infosysSpringboard-Batch2/FEATURES.md

     - **Employee**: Standard user who can send/receive shoutouts and manage their profile.
     - **Admin**: Privileged user with access to administrative logs and potentially user management.

+### Security Features
+- **Secure by Design**: All user passwords are encrypted before storage.
+We never see your actual password.
+- **Session Security**: Your login session is protected by secure tokens that expire automatically to keep your account safe.
+- **Data Privacy**: Your personal information is protected and only accessible to you and authorized administrators.

 ### Technical Implementation
 - **Frontend**:
     - `LoginRegister.jsx` handles the UI for all auth flows, switching modes (`login`, `register`, `forgot`, `reset`) based on user interaction.